 - The second type, Critical Reasoning questions, measures your ability to conclude from short argumentative passages.

-Thus, GMAT exam pattern for Verbal Reasoning on the Focus Edition is relatively similar to the previous one.
-The section includes 23 questions and they are timed for 45 minutes.
+GMAT exam pattern for Verbal Reasoning on the Focus Edition is relatively similar to the previous one.
+Verbal section includes 23 questions and they are to be completed within 45 minutes.

 GMAT Exam Pattern: Data Insights

-Data Insights is the new section on the GMAT exam and has been introduced to assess the applicant's aptitude for understanding data.
+Data Insights is the new section on GMAT exam and has been introduced to assess data analysis skills of applicants.
 Here's the pattern on the GMAT exam for the Data Insights on the Focus Edition:

 - The GMAT Focus will assess the applicant's ability to read and interpret data in multiple formats, including tables and graphs.